zacanger/niddesa/text/generated-translations/mahaniddesa/16-sinhala-amazon.md

 [APZ 200.3] (#apz200 .3) {#apz200 .3 .ref .apz} "Kusal Dhamma is looking for”
 Resource Resource Reverse, Unopposed Reverse
-Reaction, Dharman Dhamma Reverse Lady Octangal Road, Nirvana, Nirvanagamini Rebates should also be held by the seekers.
+Reaction, Dharman Dhamma Reverse Lady Octangal Road, Nibbana, Nibbanagamini Rebates should also be held by the seekers.
 Should be suppressed.
 Possies should be placed.
 Ready.

 [Msdiv 201] (#msdiv201) {#msdiv201 .ref .msdiv} (16 - 12)